pypeit/PypeIt/doc/deimos_howto.rst

 successfully reduced by PypeIt.
 The :ref:`pypeit_chk_2dslits`, with this explicit call::

+    pypeit_chk_2dslits Science/spec2d_DE.20170425.50487-dra11_DEIMOS_2017Apr25T140121.014.fits

+this prints, detector by detector, the SpatID (internal PypeIt name), MaskID (user ID), and Flags for each slit.
+Those with *None* have been successfully reduced.

 Visual inspection
 =================

-Here is a screen shot from the third tab in the *ginga* window (sky_resid-det01) after using :ref:`pypeit_show_2dspec`, with this explicit call::
+Here is a screen shot from the third tab in the *ginga* window (sky_resid-det07) after using :ref:`pypeit_show_2dspec`, with this explicit call::

-    pypeit_show_2dspec Science/spec2d_b27-J1217p3905_KASTb_2015may20T045733.560.fits
+    pypeit_show_2dspec Science/spec2d_DE.20170425.50487-dra11_DEIMOS_2017Apr25T140121.014.fits --det 7

 .. image:: figures/kastb_spec2d.png

 The green/red lines are the slit edges.
-The white line down the center is the object.
 The orange line shows the *PypeIt* trace of the object and the orange text is the
 *PypeIt* assigned name.
+Yellow lines indicate sources that were auto-magically extracted based on the mask design (i.e. they had insufficient S/N for detection).
 The night sky and emission lines have been subtracted.

 See :doc:`out_spec2D` for further details.